jaredballou/insurgency-sourcemod/README.md

 #### CVAR List

- * "sm_botspawns_enabled" "PLUGIN_WORKING" // Enable enhanced bot spawning features
- * "sm_botspawns_min_spawn_delay" "1" // Min delay in seconds for spawning.
-Set to 0 for instant.
- * "sm_botspawns_min_fireteam_size" "3" // Min number of bots to spawn per fireteam.
-Default 3
+ * "sm_botspawns_min_player_distance" "1200" // Min distance from players to spawn
  * "sm_botspawns_spawn_mode" "0" // Only normal spawnpoints at the objective
  * "sm_botspawns_counterattack_finale_infinite" "0" // Obey sm_botspawns_counterattack_respawn_mode (0)
+ * "sm_botspawns_spawn_attack_delay" "10" // Delay in seconds for spawning bots to wait before firing.
+ * "sm_botspawns_remove_unseen_when_capping" "1" // Silently kill off all unseen bots when capping next point (1
  * "sm_botspawns_counterattack_mode" "0" // Do not alter default game spawning during counterattacks (0)
- * "sm_botspawns_max_fireteam_size" "5" // Max number of bots to spawn per fireteam.
-Default 5
  * "sm_botspawns_total_spawn_frac" "1.75" // Total number of bots to spawn as multiple of number of bots in game to simulate larger numbers.
 1 is standard
- * "sm_botspawns_spawn_attack_delay" "10" // Delay in seconds for spawning bots to wait before firing.
  * "sm_botspawns_spawn_snipers_alone" "1" // Spawn snipers alone
+ * "sm_botspawns_min_spawn_delay" "1" // Min delay in seconds for spawning.
+Set to 0 for instant.
+ * "sm_botspawns_max_fireteam_size" "5" // Max number of bots to spawn per fireteam.
+Default 5
+ * "sm_botspawns_min_objective_distance" "1" // Min distance from next objective to spawn
+ * "sm_botspawns_counterattack_frac" "0.5" // Multiplier to total bots for spawning in counterattack wave
  * "sm_botspawns_max_objective_distance" "12000" // Max distance from next objective to spawn
  * "sm_botspawns_max_player_distance" "16000" // Max distance from players to spawn
  * "sm_botspawns_max_spawn_delay" "30" // Max delay in seconds for spawning.
 Set to 0 for instant.
  * "sm_botspawns_min_counterattack_distance" "3600" // Min distance from counterattack objective to spawn
- * "sm_botspawns_min_player_distance" "1200" // Min distance from players to spawn
- * "sm_botspawns_stop_spawning_at_objective" "1" // Stop spawning new bots when near next objective (1
- * "sm_botspawns_remove_unseen_when_capping" "1" // Silently kill off all unseen bots when capping next point (1
- * "sm_botspawns_min_objective_distance" "1" // Min distance from next objective to spawn
- * "sm_botspawns_counterattack_frac" "0.5" // Multiplier to total bots for spawning in counterattack wave
- * "sm_botspawns_version" "PLUGIN_VERSION" // PLUGIN_DESCRIPTION
+ * "sm_botspawns_enabled" "PLUGIN_WORKING" // Enable enhanced bot spawning features
  * "sm_botspawns_max_frac_in_game" "1" // Max multiplier of bot quota to have alive at any time.
 Set to 1 to emulate standard spawning.
  * "sm_botspawns_min_frac_in_game" "0.75" // Min multiplier of bot quota to have alive at any time.
 Set to 1 to emulate standard spawning.
+ * "sm_botspawns_stop_spawning_at_objective" "1" // Stop spawning new bots when near next objective (1
+ * "sm_botspawns_min_fireteam_size" "3" // Min number of bots to spawn per fireteam.
+Default 3

 <a name="cooplobby">
 ### Coop Lobby Override 0.0.1